mahidmiah/DFO-TSP/readme.md

 by the coloured dots, and the grey lines represent all the possible different paths that can be taken between the various nodes in the given TSP.
 The image also shows the given path/tour with its fitness value.

-It should also be noted that the other avaiable paramter options can also be used with randomly generated TSPs.
+It should also be noted that the other available paramter options can also be used with randomly generated TSPs.
 For example if you would like to run the algorithm using 10 swarms and also enable the visualisation feature you would do the following:

 ```python